-- 5 To review the Council's corporate governance arrangements against the good governance framework and consider annual governance reports and assurances. - 6 To review and approve the Annual Governance Statement and consider whether it properly reflects the risk environment and supporting assurances, taking into account internal audit's opinion on the overall adequacy and effectiveness of the council's framework of governance, risk management and control.
+- To consider the Council's corporate governance arrangements against the good governance framework and consider annual governance reports and assurances. - To review and approve the Annual Governance Statement and consider whether it properly reflects the risk environment and supporting assurances, taking into account internal audit's opinion on the overall adequacy and effectiveness of the council's framework of governance, risk management and control, including an agreed action plan for improvements where necessary. - To consider the effectiveness of the system of risk management arrangements by receiving regular reports on the adequacy and effectiveness of the Council's risk management and reporting arrangements and receive assurance that actions have been taken as necessary. - To review the Council's Risk Management Policy and Framework and recommend it for approval by Corporate Policy Committee.